 The versatility of this dish makes it one of our best leftover pork recipes.

 For the best results when it comes to fried rice, using leftover rice is necessary.
+Or, at the very least, make sure that the rice you use is completely cold.
 Also, some rice will behave better than others.
 If you can, opt for long-grain white rice, basmati rice, or Jasmine rice.

 Does the thought of fried rice make you hungry for Chinese food?
 Check out our Sydney Chinese Restaurants recommendations.